A Solo Row Across the Atlantic.

 3,000 Miles

 This endeavor is a meditation on endurance, impermanence, and joy.
-Taryn can’t wait surf big waves (literal & figurative) and have the adventure of a lifetime.
+Taryn can’t wait surf big waves (literal & psychological) and have the adventure of a lifetime.

 2-3 Months at Sea